moodlehq/moodle-mod_newmodule/README.txt

 * Rename the newmodule/ folder to the name of your module (eg "widget").
   The module folder MUST be lower case.
 You should check the CVS contrib area at http://cvs.moodle.org/contrib/plugins/mod/ to make sure that your name is not already used by an other module.
+Registering the plugin name @ http://moodle.org/plugins will secure it for you.

 * Edit all the files in this directory and its subdirectories and change all the instances of the string "newmodule" to your module name